dsroche/detworam/include/detworam/README.md

 relevant header file in your program.

-The cryptographic functionality in `crypto.h` requires the mbed TLS library, which should be included in the subfolder `mbedtls` in this same repository.
+The cryptographic functionality in `crypto.h` requires the mbed TLS library, which should be included in the submodule `mbedtls` in this same repository.

 Usage